aroberge/avantpy/proposal/idea.md

 _Python with training wheels: executable pseudocode in any language._

+Recently, the Python Software Foundation Board Committee for Python in Education (hereafter referred to as "Committee") posted a [Request for Ideas](http://pyfound.blogspot.com/2019/01/python-in-education-request-for-ideas.html).

-In this document, submitted in the [Request for Ideas](http://pyfound.blogspot.com/2019/01/python-in-education-request-for-ideas.html) phase, I use the name **AvantPy** as a placeholder for the entire concept described.
+This document is an "idea" submitted in response to the **Request for Ideas**.
+In this document I use the name **AvantPy** as a placeholder for the entire concept described.
+Any of the ideas mentioned in this document, including the use of the name AvantPy, can be used by the Committee without restriction.
+If the Committee deems some or all of the ideas mentioned here worthy of a **Request for Proposal**, anyone is free to use the information here and include it in their own proposal.

 ## Some observations